Trump pick in Georgia governor race not drawing donor flock

 “We’re going to make sure this thing is well funded,” Perdue told reporters last week.
 “We’re going to get our message out.”

-For many years a Republican stronghold, statewide races in Georgia have recently become more competitive.
+Georgia was for many years a Republican stronghold, but its statewide races have become more competitive.
 In 2020, Joe Biden was the first Democratic presidential contender to carry the state since 1992, a victory that left the GOP reeling.

-After campaigning for Kemp in the 2018 governor's race, Trump turned against him in the wake of the 2020 campaign when the governor refused to overturn Biden's win — something he had no power to do.
+After campaigning for Kemp in the 2018 governor's race, Trump turned against him when the governor refused to overturn Biden's win — something Kemp had no power to do.
 As revenge, Trump recruited Perdue to challenge Kemp in a primary, a move that some in the party worry will leave the eventual nominee weakened heading into a general election race against Democrat Stacey Abrams.

 Amid the bitterness, some donors say they will simply wait for the primary to play out without taking a side.
 Among those is Sunny Park, founder and CEO of Atlanta-based General Building Maintenance, which has thousands of office cleaning employees throughout the U.S. A prolific donor to Georgia Republican causes, Park has previously backed both Kemp and Perdue, and gave Kemp $3,750 toward his reelection bid before Perdue jumped in.